-The Fab Four Celebrated in THE BEATLES IN AUSTRALIA Exhibition, Now thru July 1
+The Fab Four Are Celebrated in THE BEATLES IN AUSTRALIA Exhibition, March 8-July 1

 In June 1964 Australia was captivated by the talent, the songs and the charm of The Beatles during their first and only concert tour to our shores.
 Visitors can relive the excitement of these heady times when a new exhibition celebrating the 50th anniversary of the tour, The Beatles in Australia, opens at Arts Centre Melbourne in March 2014.

 Developed by the Powerhouse Museum and Arts Centre Melbourne the exhibition explores the story of the Fab Four's thirteen days 'down under' and the tour's lasting impact on Australian music and popular culture.

 "While The Beatles' career has been documented in great detail, the story of their tour to Australia is less well known.
 The eruption of Beatlemania here was more intense than anywhere in the world," said Powerhouse Museum curator Peter Cox.

 "This country had never witnessed such displays of adulation by screaming teenagers.
 When the Australian promoter Kenn Brodziak negotiated the tour, The Beatles were not well known.
 By the time they arrived, they were the biggest musical act in the world.
 Their records sounded fresh, young and different and their music and style had a huge influence on teenagers in Australia."

 The tour was a major Australian event of the 1960s and ignited an exciting period in music and culture.
 From 1964 the pace of social change accelerated, not just in music, clothing and hairstyles, but in social attitudes, as young people demanded greater freedom in all areas of their lives.